 We will make every effort to serve you on the next soonest appointment (often the same day or next or as needed).
 Appointments can be scheduled in advance for virtually any future date Monday-Friday.

 DISCLAIMER: We do not work directly with the general public but rather serve other veterinarians on a referral basis only.
-Pet owners are encouraged to contact their primary care veterinarian to request their veterinarian contact VSI, PLLC. for an ultrasound consultation.
+Pet owners are encouraged to contact their primary care veterinarian to request their veterinarian contact VSI for an ultrasound consultation.
 Thank you.

-Please shave the patient prior to VSI doctor's arrival as not to further delay the exam.
+Please shave the patient prior to VSI veterinarian's arrival as not to further delay the exam.